gravesoft/gravesoft.dev/docs/clean_install_windows.md

 This allows you to continue the installation without needing to connect to the Internet or use a Microsoft account.

+**Note:**
+This method no longer works on the latest Insider builds.
+You’ll need to use [WinJS-Microsoft-Account-Bypass](https://github.com/the-P1neapple/WinJS-Microsoft-Account-Bypass) or Rufus.

 import ReactPlayer from 'react-player'

 <ReactPlayer controls width='75%' height='auto' src='/bypass_windows_11_internet_and_microsoft_account_requirement.mp4' />